awsdocs/amazon-dynamodb-developer-guide/doc_source/WorkingWithItemsDocumentClasses.md

 + [Putting an Item \- Table\.PutItem Method](#PutMidLevelDotNet)
 + [Specifying Optional Parameters](#PutMidLevelDotNetOptions)

 To perform data operations using the document model, you must first call the `Table.LoadTable` method, which creates an instance of the `Table` class that represents a specific table\.
-The following C\# snippet creates a `Table` object that represents the ProductCatalog table in DynamoDB\.
+The following C\# example creates a `Table` object that represents the `ProductCatalog` table in Amazon DynamoDB\.

 **Example**